ManalKhAlbahar/data-structures-and-algorithms/javascript/code-challenges/MergeSort/README.md

 ## Solution

 - Arguments: Array
-- Return: list of all values in the tree, in the order they were encountered
+- Return: list of all values in the array, in the order they were encountered
 - use npm test .